Covid 19 coronavirus: Jacinda Ardern to reveal alert level decision at 1pm; Jet Park Hotel quarantine worker tests positive

 * 97 active cases in New Zealand; worldwide there have been 28.8 million cases and 921,000 deaths

 Ministers will meet today to decide the alert level fate of New Zealand, following two new cases of Covid-19 yesterday - including a quarantine worker at the Jet Park Hotel.

+It comes as health officials also alerted the public to three new locations and dates that a Covid-positive person visited in Auckland before they knew they had the virus.

+Health experts expect the country will remain at alert level 2 - and Auckland at alert level 2.5 - for some time yet.

+He said it was not just a matter of getting down to low community cases - the country was already seeing low numbers as a result of the level-2 rules - but the Government would want to have confidence there were no loose ends.
+"It's quite a complex process."

+He agreed it was "a good question" as to why the rest of New Zealand was in level 2 when there had been no community cases (aside from Tokoroa cases linked to the Auckland cluster).
+Murdoch said the fact Aucklanders had been allowed to move around the country would be the concern.
+"That would be the counter-argument."

+The Jet Park case is a healthcare worker and is the first positive test there in the five and a half months since the quarantine facility became operational.
 The other confirmed case is an overseas returnee in managed isolation.

-The Jet Park case is a healthcare worker and is the first positive test there in the five and a half months since the quarantine facility became operational.

-Prevention controls, including the use of personal protective equipment, are now being reviewed.
+Prevention controls, including the use of personal protective equipment, are now being reviewed at Jet Park.

-It comes as health officials also alerted the public to three new locations and dates that a Covid-positive person visited before they knew they had the virus.

 LISTEN LIVE TO NEWSTALK ZB

-6.35am: Queenstown Mayor Jim Boult; 7.05am Infectious diseases expert David Murdoch; 7.10am: Former business boss Phil O'Reilly

-The person visited the Les Mills gym in Takapuna and the Countdown supermarket and The Warehouse at Milford.
+Meanwhile, health officials revealed details yesterday of a Covid-positive person who visited the Les Mills gym in Takapuna and the Countdown supermarket and The Warehouse at Milford.
+They did not know they had Covid.

-Auckland Regional Public Health is warning anyone who visited the Les Mills gym in Takapuna on September 9 and 10 and attended certain Body Combat and Sprint classes is now being treated as a close contact.
+Auckland Regional Public Health is warning anyone who visited the gym in Takapuna on September 9 and 10 and attended certain Body Combat and Sprint classes is now being treated as a close contact.
 They should stay at home and contact Healthline (0800 358 5453) as soon as possible.

-The classes included the Wednesday September 9: 5.30pm RPM Sprint class and 6.15pm Body Combat class; and the Thursday September 10: 9.15am Body Combat class.
+The classes included the Wednesday, September 9, 5.30pm RPM Sprint class and 6.15pm Body Combat class, and the Thursday, September 10, 9.15am Body Combat class.

 Others at the gym at the same time but not in those classes are casual contacts and are being asked to get tested.